 Begin thinking about the type of research you would like to do early in the research process.
 Ask yourself questions such as the ones listed below and record your answers.
-Do not evaluate ideas during this process; even seemingly irrational ideas can lead you to good research areas.
+Do not evaluate ideas during this process; even seemingly irrelevant ideas can lead you to good research areas.

 This database provides peer-reviewed journals plus trade/professional publications, magazines, and other information sources that support a broad range of subjects and programs of study.
 Its content will be useful for students in most degree programs and courses.